Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Introduction

 \subsection{Contributions and Outline}

-In this paper, we adopt the AoI as a freshness metric and study how sensing and communication in an ISAC system should be coordinated to maintain timely situational awareness for a remote source under resource constraints.
-We formulate the resulting sequential decision problem as a discounted infinite-horizon Markov decision process (MDP) with a two-dimensional AoI state, representing information freshness at the source and at the base station.
-Our main contribution is a structural characterisation of the optimal policy.
-We prove that the optimal stationary policy admits a monotone threshold structure characterised by a nondecreasing switching curve in the AoI state space.
-Our numerical analysis also illustrates the structures of the value function and the optimal decision map.
-These results demonstrate that freshness-based objectives can be naturally integrated into ISAC design, while yielding interpretable and implementable strategies.
+In this paper, we study timely information acquisition in ISAC systems to enhance situational awareness of a remote source.
+The central question is how an ISAC-enabled base station should decide between sensing new state information and communicating previously acquired information, so as to maintain fresh situational awareness under reliability and resource constraints.
+We formulate this problem as an infinite-horizon Markov decision process (MDP) with two-dimensional AoI states that capture information freshness at the source and at the base station.
+We show that the optimal stationary policy admits a monotone threshold structure characterised by a nondecreasing switching curve in the AoI state space.
+This yields a clear separation between sensing and communication regions and admits the operational interpretation that, as the base-station information becomes staler, the system becomes increasingly inclined to sensing rather than communication.
 The remainder of the paper is organised as follows.
-Section~\ref{sec:problem_formulation} presents the system model and formulates the problem of interest.
-Section~\ref{sec:main_results} presents the main results of the paper.
+Sections~\ref{sec:single-user-problem} and \ref{sec:single-user-results} formulate the problem and present the main results.
 Section~\ref{sec:numerical_results} provides numerical results.
-Lastly, Section~\ref{sec:conclusion} concludes the paper.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future research.